csgenetics/csgenetics_scrnaseq/README.md

 - `singularity`
   - A generic configuration profile that enables use of pre-configured Docker containers for each process run using Singularity.
   - See the Nextflow documentation on [Singularity](https://www.nextflow.io/docs/latest/container.html#singularity) for further details.
+- `local`

-If no profile is set, then the [local executor](https://www.nextflow.io/docs/latest/executor.html#local) will be used and software required for each process to run should be pre-installed on your local system.
+  - Uses the [local executor](https://www.nextflow.io/docs/latest/executor.html#local).
+Software required for each process should be pre-installed on your local system.

+One of the above profiles must be used for the pipeline to be configured correctly.

 <div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>